Tiburon Real Estate

 Favorite Places to Visit in Tiburon

 - Angel Island.
 The Angel Island Ferry leaves from the dock on Main Street to Angel Island State Park.
 This largest island in San Francisco Bay is a good day trip for picnics, hiking, or cycling.
 Views are wonderful.
-The island served in the from 1910 to 1940 as an immigration and detention center for new arrivals, mostly Asia, the Philippines, and India.
+The island served from 1910 to 1940 as an immigration and detention center for new arrivals, mostly from Asia, the Philippines, and India.
 The remaining buildings are now an informative museum.

 - Blackie’s Pasture is at the sharp turn in Tiburon Blvd.
 You can’t miss it on your trip from Highway 101 to downtown.
-Named after the horse that grazed here in retirement for many years, the pasture is the start of a magical bayside walk that takes you downtown.
-You have views of Sausalito, Richardson Bay, San Francisco, and the Golden Gate Bridge.
-There is no better level walk in Marin County.
+Named after the horse that grazed here in retirement for many years, the pasture is the start of a Bay Trail that takes you downtown.

-- Tiburon Bay Trail Historical Trail goes along the bay from Blackie’s Pasture to the old ferry depot in downtown.
+- Tiburon Bay Historical Trail goes along the bay from Blackie’s Pasture to the old ferry depot in downtown.
 This is a favorite route for walkers and cyclists along the bay with prefect views of the bay, the Sausalito hills, Tiburon Ridge, Belvedere Island, the Golden Gate, and the San Francisco skyline.
+There is no better level walk in Marin County.

 - Paradise Beach Park, a quiet bay front park on the east side of the Tiburon Peninsula.